kadoshms/react-jvectormap/packages/maps/UnitedStates/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/unitedstates

-A collection of JvectorMap maps of UnitedStates.
+A collection of JvectorMap maps of United States.

 Available Maps: